gm3/news-browser/README.md

 - **Date Display**: Shows current date in MM/DD/YY format

 ### Curation Workflow
-1. Drag news items to the right panel
+1. Click the star icon on any card to add/remove it from the curated list
-2. Items are automatically added to curated list
+2. Open the right panel to review the curated grid; use Clear/Save to manage
-3. Use "Generate Curated JSON" to create a new JSON file
+3. Use "Generate Curated JSON" to create a new JSON snapshot
-4. Save curated items to localStorage for persistence
+4. Curated items persist in localStorage

 ### Mobile Usage
 1. Use hamburger menu to access all controls